alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 }
 ```

-There are however a few interesting new things here:
+There are two interesting new things here:

 1. We use `make` to create the gameEvents channel that will collect events from our WMI monitoring process.
 The second parameter in the make function is the buffer size of the channel, which allows for multiple unprocessed events to exist in the channel at once.
 In normal operation, we probably won't see 10 events between checks, but this figure gives us a safety margin, which might be useful for example when testing.